 Kopi Luwak, or more appropriately “Toddy Cat poop coffee,” is from Indonesia and known all around the world because of the unique and natural way in which way the coffee is processed.

-The Palm Civet, also called the toddy cat, eats only the sweetest and freshest of the coffee cherries.
+The Palm Civet (1), also called the toddy cat, eats only the sweetest and freshest of the coffee cherries.

 Through the digestion process, the coffee beans go through a slight fermentation and are deposited through the feline’s feces.
 When roasted, the beans garner a super sweet and complex tasting flavor of plum, tea, and rose.

-IMPORTANT: We don't support the production of Kopi Luwak for animal cruelty issues, and neither should you.
-Please read this information to find out why.
+IMPORTANT: We don’t support 95% of Kopi Luwak Production for animal cruelty and fraudulent related reasons and neither should you.

-UPDATE - November 2017 - You can now find Kopi Luwak on sites such as Alibaba.com for as little as $6/bag (thanks Blake).
-What happened?
-It's hard to say exactly, but large scale (in-humane) production, combined with super diluted luwak 'blends' have likely driven up the supply, and hence, reduced the price.
-Don't be fooled though - it its too good to be true, it is.
+You can now find Kopi Luwak on sites such as Alibaba.com for as little as $6/bag (thanks Blake).
+Why?
+It’s hard to say exactly, but large scale (in-humane) production, combined with super diluted luwak ‘blends’ have likely driven up the supply, and hence, reduced the price.
+Don’t be fooled though – if it’s too good to be true, it is.

 2. Ospina ($120/lb.)

 Coffee trees take 3 to 5 years to begin producing coffee cherries so it can take years to know if a variety will be good or not.

 Grown in volcanic ash, this coffee has strong warm caramel and nut flavors with a smooth and clean finish.

 3. Esmeralda Geisha ($50-150/lb.)